The next deadline for applications is May 1st for Summer 2016 Internships. To apply, please fill out the application below.

 Curatorial: The curatorial intern will assist the staff with the research, preparation and install of exhibitions.
 The internship will provide valuable insight into the organization of group exhibitions, working with artists and galleries and the curatorial process.
 Applicants should have a thorough understanding of contemporary art and gallery practices.

-Temporary: The Temporary/Editorial intern will work directly in the writing, research and online publication of a range of material relating to artist-run and alternative arts organizations around the country for Temporary Art Review.
+Writing + Editorial: The writing + editorial intern will work directly in the writing, research and online publication of a range of material relating to artist-run and alternative arts organizations around the country for temporaryartreview.com.
 This position is ideal for someone interested in publishing, copywriting, copyediting, and art criticism.
-Applicants should be detail-oriented and ideally, knowledge of Google Docs and Wordpress, but training will also be provided.
+Applicants should be detail-oriented and ideally have knowledge of Google Docs and Wordpress, but training will also be provided.

 Residency: The residency intern will work directly with the artists-in-residence as well as in the organization of workshops, panels and seminars.
 This position will offer opportunities to assist professional artists in a structured environment and learn more about practical resources for artists.
 Applicants should be organized, able to manage multiple projects and be task-oriented.